1jour1vin

 grilled meat

-"The 2016 Morey-Saint-Denis Village has a fine, robust bouquet of small black fruits complemented by leather and tertiary aromas.
-The palate is medium-bodied with fine tannins, lively and taut with a slightly tart finish.
-Very nice, ultimately better than the 2015."
+“The 2016 Morey-Saint-Denis Village offers a delicate yet robust bouquet of dark berries, accented by leather and tertiary aromas.
+On the palate, it is medium-bodied with fine tannins, lively and taut, with a slightly tart finish.
+Very fine—better than the 2015, in the end.”
 (Wine Advocate)

 Rated site